10 Best Best Cycling Gloves Compared & Fully Reviewed

 A: Let’s face it, sometimes extreme sports can get messy.
 Many good cycling gloves are designed with a particularly soft and absorbent piece of material on the thumb of the gloves.
 This is to serve as a portable hanky when you can’t easily reach a tissue.

-Q: I’m noticing that not all cycling gloves offer padding in the palms.
+Q: I’m noticing that not all cycling gloves offer a padding in the palms.
 Is that bad?